If a company’s investment exceeds the amount needed to max out the award, must the company report all investments and

 If a company received a CO in 2022, but some of the expenses were incurred in 2021.
 Are they eligible?

 Grants and eligible expenses are based on the year of the Placed-In-Service documents, and not necessarily on the year of the expense.
 If the expenses incurred in 2021 contributed toward the project that received the CO in 2022, then the expenses may qualify.

 If expenses were incurred in 2022, but the CO will be issued in 2023, can a company qualify for Grant Year 2022?

-It may qualify, but not for grant year 2021.
+It may qualify, but not for grant year 2022.
 Applications must be submitted for the Grant Year in which they received their final Placed-In-Service documents.
-Therefore, the applicant in this example would need to apply for GY 2022 after it receives the final Certificate of Occupancy or equivalent documentation.
+Therefore, the applicant in this example would need to apply for GY 2023 (applications accepted in 2024) after it receives the final Certificate of Occupancy or equivalent documentation.

 These expenses may still qualify.
 But the invoice documents should indicate the work was completed prior to the CO date, and the CPA should ensure these expenses meet all other qualifications.

 What if a company received two COs on the same property in the same Calendar Year?

 Expenses incurred under COs received in the same calendar year can be submitted on the same application.
 Expenses incurred under COs received in different calendar years may not, and will need to meet the threshold separately.
 Applications must always be submitted for the calendar year in which the Placed-In-Service documentation is received.
 Applications and expenses may not carry over into a later grant year.

 What if a company received two COs on the different properties in the same calendar year?